-- 18.1 Salaries of represented employees shall be paid in the amounts reflected in the salary schedule attached hereto as Appendix "A".
-The base rates shown in Appendix A shall be adjusted by three percent (3%) of the base rates in effect on June 30, 2017, effective July 1, 2017.
-Base wages will be further adjusted by three percent (3%) of the base rates in effect on June 30, 2018, effective July 1, 2018. - Step F of the Sergeant wage range shall be set at one hundred two percent (102%) of the Step E rate (i.e. 2% above step E).
+18.1 Salaries of represented employees shall be paid in the amounts reflected in the salary schedule attached hereto as Appendix "A".
+The base rates shown in Appendix A shall be adjusted by three percent (3%) of the base rates in effect on June 30, 2019, effective July 1, 2019.
+Base wages will be further adjusted by three percent (3%) of the base rates in effect on June 30, 2020, effective July 1, 2020.
+Base wages will be further adjusted by two and three-quarters percent (2.75%) of the base wage rates in effect on June 30, 2021, effective July 1, 2021.

+Step F of the Sergeant wage range shall be set at one hundred two percent (102%) of the Step E rate (i.e. 2% above step E).
 To move to step F a Sergeant must have completed four (4) years with the City at that rank.
-Step F of the Police Offer wage range shall be set at one hundred four percent (104%) of the step E rate (i.e. 4% above step E).
-To move to step F an Officer must have completed eight (8) years with the City at that rank. - 18.2 Education Incentive Rate: 2-1/2% over base salary for A.A.
+Step F of the Police Officer wage range shall be set at one hundred four percent (104%) of the step E rate (i.e. 4% above step E).
+To move to step F an Officer must have completed eight (8) years with the City at that rank.

+18.2 Education Incentive Rate: 2-1/2% over base salary for A.A.
 Degree or an Intermediate P.O.S.T.
 Certificate; 5% over base salary for B.A. or B.S.
 Degree or an Advanced P.O.S.T.
 Certificate.
 Eligibility for Educational Incentive pay shall be determined by the date on the P.O.S.T. certificate, the date on the college diploma, or the date on which the employee has delivered documentation of attainment of the applicable certificate or degree to the Police Department Training unit, whichever is later.

 Effective January 1, 2018 the Education Incentive Rate for employees with an A.A.

 Degree or Intermediate P.O.S.T certificate will be increased by one percent (1%) to a total of three and one-half percent (3.5%).
 Effective January 1, 2018 the Education Incentive Rate for employees with a B.A. or B.S.
 Degree or an Advanced P.O.S.T certificate will be increased by one percent (1%) to a total of six percent (6%).